-Founding Director for Genomic Medicine, Duke Institute for Genome Sciences & Policy, and Founding Executive Director of the Center for Personalized Medicine, Duke University Health System
+Founding Director of the Center for Applied Genomics, Duke University Medical Center, and Founding Executive Director of the Center for Personalized and Precision Medicine, Duke University Health System

-Dr. Ginsburg is the founding director for Genomic Medicine in the Duke Institute for Genome Sciences & Policy and the founding executive director of the Center for Personalized Medicine in the Duke University Health System.
+Dr. Ginsburg is the founding director of the Center for Applied Genomics in the Duke University Medical Center and the founding executive director of the Center for Personalized and Precision Medicine in the Duke University Health System.
 He is a professor of medicine, pathology and biomedical engineering at Duke University.

 He is an internationally recognized expert in genomics and personalized medicine with funding from the National Institutes of Health, Department of Defense, Air Force, Defense Advanced Research Projects Agency, the Gates Foundation and industry.

 Prior to Duke, he was at Millennium Pharmaceuticals Inc., where he was vice president of Molecular and Personalized Medicine and responsible for developing pharmacogenomic and biomarker strategies for therapeutics.

 He serves as an expert panel member for Genome Canada; as a member of the Board of External Experts for the National Heart, Lung, and Blood Institute; as co-chair of the Institute of Medicine's Roundtable on Translating Genomic-Based Research for Health; as a member of the advisory council for the National Center for Advancing Translational Sciences; as co-chair of the Cures Acceleration Network; as an expert adviser to the Pharmacogenomics Research Network; and as a member of the World Economics Forum's Global Agenda Council on the Future of the Health Sector.